JujuAdams/Vinyl/docs/5.0/Introduction.md

 !> Vinyl is intended for use with Git, or an equivalent source control system.

 You can find the latest version of Vinyl [here](https://github.com/JujuAdams/Vinyl/releases).
-Make sure that you're using a version of GameMaker that Vinyl supports, and then download the `.yymps` from that page and import into GameMaker.
+Make sure that you're using a version of GameMaker that Vinyl supports, and then download the `.yymps` from that page and import into your GameMaker project.
 You'll see a folder called `Vinyl` appear in your asset browser, and a file called `vinyl.dat` will also be created in your Included Files.

 ?> You may notice that `vinyl.dat` frequently shows changes in your source control, typically after recompiling the game. `vinyl.dat` is regenerated for every compile and doesn't contain persistent data.
 You can either add `vinyl.dat` to your `.gitignore`, or you can literally ignore any changes made to that file.